 Navigating borders in Africa can be a stressful experience, especially if you are un-prepared to face the bureaucracy.
 The most important thing is to have all your papers in order.
-Here is a quick survival guide of tips to help things go easier when crossing the Lebombo/Ressano Garcia Border Post and travelling into Mozambique.
+Here is a quick survival guide of tips to help things go easier when crossing the Lebombo/Ressano Garcia Border Post and travelling into Mozambique from Komatipoort, South Africa.

 The Bureau de Change is open from 08:30 - 3:30 during the week.
 You can also pay a small fee to use a clean toilet rather than use the facilities at the border.